Soga no Iname

-Soga no Iname (蘇我 稲目) was a leader of the Soga clan and a statesman during the reign of Emperor Kinmei in the Asuka period.
+Soga no Iname (蘇我 稲目) was a leader of the Soga clan, an early proponent of Buddhism in Japan, and a statesman during the reign of Emperors Kinmei and Senka in the Asuka period.
 He was the first person to hold the position of Ōomi that can be verified with reasonable accuracy, in 536 A.D.
-Essentially what this means: Japan's first head of government (or more precisely Yamato's) with the Ōkimi (later denoted Emperor) as head of state.

 He was the son of Soga no Koma and the father of Soga no Umako.